-&lt;sup>11 As noted in Annex A, when applying the increase for staff in post, revalorisation should be applied first followed by progression.
+10 As noted in Annex A, when applying the increase for staff in post, revalorisation should be applied first followed by progression.
 This will marginally increase the progression rise between the temporary cover and full remit.
 Note the quantum of progression should not be significantly different.

-- 19. If there is a legal entitlement to both revalorisation and progression on the same date and where the completion of a full remit significantly delays payment beyond this particular date then one submission should be made for temporary cover for both elements.
-In the event that legal entitlement to each element falls on separate dates, every effort should be made to co-ordinate any request for temporary cover in order to simplify the process. - 20.
+- implementation of the pay award beyond the legal/contractual implementation date must be included in the submission. - 18.
+If there is a legal entitlement to both revalorisation and progression on the same date and where the completion of a full remit significantly delays payment beyond this particular date then one submission should be made for temporary cover for both elements.
+In the event that legal entitlement to each element falls on separate dates, every effort should be made to co-ordinate any request for temporary cover in order to simplify the process. - 19.
 It should be noted that, in all cases, if there are any significant deviations from the approved proposals, the pay remit documentation (including a robust justification for the revisions) must be resubmitted through the normal channels before any commitments on the revised proposals are given.
 If there is any uncertainty as to what constitutes a significant difference, advice should be sought from SPD (points of contact are provided at the end of this letter).

-Breach Of Approved Pay Remit
+Breach of Approved Pay Remit

-- 21. A pay remit is sanctioned in the expectation that the organisation will not exceed the approved Increase for Staff in Post.
-However, since the calculations are based on estimates, there may be occasions where the actual Increase for Staff in Post exceeds (or falls below) that approved. - 22.
+- 20. A pay remit is sanctioned in the expectation that the organisation will not exceed the approved Increase for Staff in Post.
+However, since the calculations are based on estimates, there may be occasions where the actual Increase for Staff in Post exceeds (or falls below) that approved. - 21.
 The pro forma is designed to allow the organisation to explain why the previous year's pay remit has been exceeded.
 Explanations could be due to significant changes in the number of staff employed by the organisation or changes to the grade structure.
-In cases where the remit has been exceeded significantly and there is no adequate explanation, DFP may require additional detailed evidence to assess whether the current year's pay remit is accurate and also request more information regarding the previous year's remit to investigate the circumstances.
+In cases where the remit has been exceeded significantly and there is no adequate explanation, DoF may require additional detailed evidence to assess whether the current year's pay remit is accurate and also request more information regarding the previous year's remit to investigate the circumstances.

-Implications For Wider DFP Approvals
+Implications for Wider DoF Approvals